 Arrange the Items in Your Pantry

-Arrange everything inside most parts, make a pantry out of a closet, and store whatever you need inside.
+Arrange everything inside most part and make a pantry out of a closet and store whatever you need inside.
 For example, you can keep all canned products and little stuff in a cupboard in the pantry.
 Larger appliances, baking items, serving bowls, platters, additional plates, and baking ingredients are required in the closet.

 Guide to understanding closet types